Parenting in KFL&A

 Two adults and a baby sitting at the table.

-Families that eat together eat better!
-Eating meals as a family is linked with healthy food choices, like more vegetables and fruit and less sugary drinks.
-Eating meals together also provides a chance for children to learn and for families to communicate.
+Eating meals as a family is linked with healthy food choices, like eating more vegetables and fruit and less sugary drinks.
+Eating meals together also provides a chance for children to learn and for families to connect.

 Start making family meals a habit now (if you haven’t already).
 And include your baby at the table!